imvbhuvan/Machine-Learnig/Algorithms/Binary Classification using NN/README.md

 Thank You

-A Network Built by Vaishak Bhuvan M R
+A Network demo by Vaishak Bhuvan M R